 According to the Centers for Disease Control and Prevention (CDC), transgender people represent less than one percent of the population.

-While there is little data on the rate of substance abuse in the gay and transgender community, studies point to a substantially higher rate than heterosexual, cisgender people in the same age groups.
+While there is little data on the rate of substance abuse in transgender people, studies point to a substantially higher rate than cisgender people in the same age groups.

 The following information is based on studies conducted through the Substance Abuse and Mental Health Services Administration (SAMHSA).